-Configuring an Yandex Application Load Balancer L7 load balancer using an Ingress controller
+Configuring a Yandex Application Load Balancer L7 load balancer using an Ingress controller

-The Yandex Application Load Balancer service is designed for load balancing and traffic distribution across applications.
+Yandex Application Load Balancer helps with load balancing and traffic distribution across applications.
 To use it for managing ingress traffic of applications running in a Managed Service for Kubernetes cluster, you need an Ingress controller

 To set up access to the applications running in your Managed Service for Kubernetes cluster via an Application Load Balancer L7 load balancer: